 In times of family conflict, clients need to know that their interests, privacy and safety are protected in the mediation process.
 Our standards govern the relationship between family mediators and clients, the public and any other professionals involved to ensure a safe and appropriate process.

-Through the Standards of Practice and our accredited designations, we have defined the integrity, obligations and knowledge required to properly conduct Family, Elder and Child Protection Mediations.
+Through the Standards of Practice and our accredited designations, we have defined the integrity, obligations and knowledge required to properly conduct Family, Intergenerational and Child Protection Mediations.

 The Standards of Practice describe the fundamental qualities that all mediators must adhere to, including proper conduct and competence, confidentiality, fairness, understanding and domestic violence screening.